How does today’s economic uncertainty affect market and competitive intelligence automation initiatives?

 Separately, Balis addresses the subject of driving strategic technology investment across all aspects of the marketing function, enterprise-wide, during an economic downturn.
 She argues that “CMOs, while known for nurturing the craft of marketing, must also be champions of disciplined use of data and technology . . . [and] continue to drive the right data strategy, build the right technology architecture . . . and drive adoption, so they can deliver meaningful economic value in the short and long term.”

-Given the many various systems that touch a tech-savvy enterprise marketing operation, it may be both cost advantageous and logistically practical for the market and competitive intelligence function to adopt a SaaS solution for its automation needs.
-Leveraging a M&CI SaaS solution has the benefit of not burdening an organization’s internal IT resources – often over-stretched, with long development queues – with yet another project, and one that internal IT may be particularly ill-suited to execute, given the range of content sources and third-party publishers’ systems that typically need to be integrated into an enterprise M&CI knowledge management system.
+Given the many various systems that touch a tech-savvy enterprise marketing operation, it may be both cost advantageous and logistically practical for the market and competitive intelligence function to adopt a custom solution for its automation needs.
+Leveraging a M&CI custom solution has the benefit of not burdening an organization’s internal IT resources – often over-stretched, with long development queues – with yet another project, and one that internal IT may be particularly ill-suited to execute, given the range of content sources and third-party publishers’ systems that typically need to be integrated into an enterprise M&CI knowledge management system.

 Beyond providing a mechanism to help control an organization’s research spend, it’s important to remember that knowledge management systems optimized for M&CI actually maximize the business and decision-making value of research assets – in other words, they contribute to the top- and bottom-lines of an organization’s financial statement.
 The more research is easily accessible to more individuals throughout the enterprise, the more it is used; and the more impact it has, in any economic conditions.